neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 Next, we specify an executioner and output settings.
-Even though OpenMC technically performs a criticality calculation (with no time dependence), we use the transient executioner so that *if* we wanted to run OpenMC more times than the coupled master application via subcycling, we would have a way to control that.
+Even though OpenMC technically performs a criticality calculation (with no time dependence), we use the transient executioner so that *if* we wanted to run OpenMC more times than the coupled main application via subcycling, we would have a way to control that.

 !listing /tutorials/lwr_solid/openmc.i
   start=Executioner